Sahar-SE/Jest-library/README.md

 # Jest-library
--In this project I used jest library for unit testing of reverse string.
+In this project I used jest library for unit testing of reverse string.
 # Author
--Sahar Saba Amiri
+Sahar Saba Amiri